-If you are doing a Walk-Through, you will meet with staff at the designated location.
+If you are doing a Walk-Through, you will meet with staff at the designated check-out location.
 You must return your keys to the Montgomery Desk immediately following your Walk-Through.
-You will complete all check-out paperwork at this time.
+You will complete all check-out paperwork at that time.